AS FEATURED ON:

 The common types of ADHD medication include stimulants and non-stimulants.
 Different medications help manage symptoms by affecting neurotransmitter levels in the brain.
 Note that stimulants are controlled substances and may not be suited for each person.

-This depends on your needs, but the standard Medication Management and Therapy subscription plans are $130 per month.
-If you and your clinican decide you'd benefit from additional sessions, those can be purchased and scheduled as well.
+Ongoing treatment costs depend on your needs.
+Standard medication management and therapy subscription plans are $130 per month.
+If you and your clinician decide additional sessions would be beneficial, those can be purchased and scheduled separately.

 Most appointments are available within a day or two.